 Duties of the council also include setting the tax rate, approving the budget, planning for capital improvements, adopting all city ordinances, selecting citizens to serve on boards and commissions, and approving major land transactions, purchases and contracts.
-It takes six members to constitute a quorum.
+It takes four members to constitute a quorum.